JonathanWilbur/asn1.rs/asn1/README.md

 This library defines `EXTERNAL`, `EMBEDDED_PDV`, and `CHARACTER_STRING`.
 All of them can be printed.

+### Display

+All types defined in this crate implement `Display`, and when printed, they are printed according to their ASN.1 _abstract_ syntax (which may differ from how they are encoded).

 ### Detailed Errors

 `ASN1Error`s are very detailed, printable, and you should be able to figure out